shenkers/nf-scatter-gather/README.md

 # Scatter-Gather Module

 A Nextflow module implementing the split-apply-combine pattern for parallel processing of FASTQ files.
-This module handles the splitting of input files into chunks, parallel processing, and subsequent recombination of results.
+This module handles the splitting of input files into chunks, parallel processing, and subsequent concatenation of results.

 ## Setup and Dependencies

 ### Java Setup
-This module requires Java 21.
-We recommend using SDKMAN! to manage Java versions:
+This module requires Java, which can easily be installed using SDKMAN! to manage Java versions:

 1. Install SDKMAN! following the [official instructions](https://sdkman.io/install)
-2. Install Java 21:
+2. Install Java:
 ```bash
 sdk install java 21-open
 ```